 Each junior school has a published admission number (PAN)1 for entry to Year 3.
 The school will admit this number of children if there are sufficient applications.
 Where there are fewer applications than the published admission number, places will be offered to all applicants.

-The PAN for South Farnborough Junior School for 2024-2025 is 95 (including 5 places for children with an Education, Health and Care plan admitted to specialist SEN unit)
+The PAN for South Farnborough Junior School for 2025-2026 is 95 (including 5 places for children with an EHCP admitted to specialist SEN provision).

 Admissions Process